How Restraining Orders Affect a Divorce Case

 The issuance of a DVRO can also have a dramatic affect on the amount and duration of spousal support ordered in a divorce case.
 In fact, in may be a factor in the family law judge determining whether spousal support should even be ordered in the first place.

 If you have been served with a request for a DVRO and you need to help proving your innocence call us now!
 We can help.
 If you are the victim of domestic abuse and you need help call our office today.
 We have experienced divorce lawyers ready to meet with you now.
 The divorce lawyers of Griffith, Young & Lass regularly represent both sides of domestic violence cases.
-Meet with a divorce lawyer in Encinitas.
-Call to make an appointment for a free 30 minute consultation.
-We are often able to make same day appointments.
+Call to make an appointment for a free 30-minute consultation.
 858-345-1720